Skip to main content

 Fragmentation in Option Chains

-Innate to the structure of options chains, expiration dates and strike prices fragment instruments and dilute liquidity.
-Unlike the structure in equities, these characteristics decentralize liquidity, offering greater options to hedge a single equity instrument with.
+Inherent in the structure of options chains, expiration dates, and strike prices fragment instruments and dilute liquidity.
+Unlike the structure in equities, these characteristics decentralize liquidity, offering greater options to hedge a single equity instrument.
 Therefore, in addition to defining the liquidity of an options chain overall, quantifying open interest and trading volume of a particular expiration date and strike price is necessary to gauge if an option is liquid enough for a trader’s strategy.

 Option Liquidity and Cost-Efficiency in Market Data Infrastructure

 Two key measures of liquidity—trading volume and open interest—are available from Level 1 data feeds.
-As a result, navigating the complexities in options liquidity is available without the expense of Level 2 data.
-Instead, traders can access options from the OCC’s affordable offering, the Options Price Reporting Authority (OPRA) feed.
+As a result, firms can navigate many of the complexities of options liquidity without the expense and overhead of Level 2 depth.
+For many workflows, the Options Price Reporting Authority (OPRA) feed remains the most practical way to access consolidated U.S.-listed options quotes and trades.